Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Deformation Theory of Transverse K ahler Flows

 \begin{lemma} There exists a neighborhood $N\subset S$ of the transverse K\"ahler flow $(\calf_0,J_0,\gro^T_0)$ in the Kuranishi space $S$ such that $h^{p,q}(\calf_t,\bar{J_t})=h^{p,q}(\calf_0,\bar{J_0})$ for $p+q=2$ and for all $t\in N$.
 Furthermore, the holomorphic foliation $(\calf_t,\bar{J_t})$ has a compatible transverse K\"ahler form $\gro^T_t$. \end{lemma}

 \begin{proof} We outline the proof following \cite{ElKGm97} which in turn followed \cite{KoSp60}.
-The Lie groupoids $\calg\cals$ and $\calg TK$ have the Fr\'echet topology, and $\calg TK$ has a smooth family of transversely strongly elliptic self adjoint 4th order differential operators
+We endow the spaces of smooth sections of vector bundles with the Fr\'echet topology.
+Then the space $\grO^{p,q}$ of smooth basic $(p,q)$-forms has a smooth family of transversely strongly elliptic essentially self adjoint 4th order differential operators